algorithmiaio/dev-center/_pages/clients/alexa.md

 ## Additional information

-See the full ALgorithmia [API Specification](http://docs.algorithmia.com/#api-specification) for additional details on calling algorithms
+See the full Algorithmia [API Specification](http://docs.algorithmia.com/#api-specification) for additional details on calling algorithms

 More more info on building Alexa skills, visit [developer.amazon.com](http://developer.amazon.com/alexa)